Electric Scooter Accident Lawyer

-If you were struck by a motor vehicle while riding an E-Scooter, you may be entitled to compensation for your medical bills, lost wages and pain and suffering, among other losses.
-There is no charge and no fee unless you get an award or settlement.
-For a free (no obligation) case evaluation, call our toll-free number 24/7 at 1-800-992-6878 or fill out an online contact form.
+If you were struck by a motor vehicle while riding an E-Scooter, you may be entitled to compensation for your medical bills, lost wages, and pain and suffering, among other losses.
+There are no fees unless you get an award or settlement.
+For a free (no obligation) case evaluation, call our toll-free number 24/7 at 1-(401) 200-3849 or fill out an online contact form.

-Also known as Electronic Scooters, for-profit companies place motorized scooters in cities for customers to get around town easier.
-These scooters can reach speeds of up to 15 mph, although some cities have the companys’ cap off the maximum speed at 10 mph.
-Prospective users of this E-Scooter Share Program download an app on their smartphone to locate and unlock scooters near them.
+Also known as Electric Scooters, for-profit companies place motorized scooters in cities for customers to get around town easier.
+These scooters can reach speeds of up to 15 mph, although some cities have the companies cap off the maximum speed at 10 mph.
+Prospective users of an E-Scooter Share Program download an app on their smartphone to locate and unlock scooters near them.
 Once the rider reaches their destination and is done with the scooter, they park and relock it.
 The next person in the area may then use it for their travel needs.
-The age restriction to operate an E-Scooter is usually 18 years old.
+Operators of E-Scooters must usually be at least 18 years old.

 What E-Scooter Cases Do We Handle?

 While there may be other types of E-Scooter injury cases, such as injuries resulting from device malfunction or falling from defects in the road or sidewalk, our firm assists clients who have suffered an injury after being struck by a vehicle.
 These accidents can happen as the E-Scooter operator crosses a crosswalk or is traveling in a safe area such as a bicycle lane.
 Motor vehicle operators owe a duty of care to all on or near the road.
 If this duty is breached and the accident results in the injury of an E-Scooter operator, you should contact our firm to discuss the details of your case.

 What Potential Dangers Come with Riding an E-Scooter?